Vera0011/StatusBank/README.md

 # StatusBank
-Electron applications, that informs the user about the transactions of his bank account
+Electron application that informs the user about the transactions of his bank account